-These results also show the great importance of further development and specialization of these Key Concepts presented in the pilot, which fundamental when seeking to make informed decisions.
+These results also show the great importance of further development and specialization of these Key Concepts presented in the pilot, which proved to be fundamental when seeking to make informed decisions.

-Considering this, from IHC comes That’s a Claim, the first project associated with this objective, composed by a web platform where the Key Concepts are organized in levels and modes of evaluation.
+Considering this, from IHC comes That’s a Claim, the first project associated with this initiative, composed of a web platform where the Key Concepts are organized in levels and modes of evaluation.
 In addition, they can be adapted to different environments and contexts, as well as for different audiences and languages.
-In Epistemonikos Foundation we were very interested in working with this web project, where we carried out the development of the platform, working in alliance with the experts within the Informed Health Choices project.
+In Epistemonikos Foundation we were very interested in working with this web project, where we carried out the development of the platform.

-Our Chairman, Dr. Gabriel Rada, explains that “in order to protect and strengthen the health of the population, it is essential to encourage the development of critical thinking among people, to promote the questioning based on evidence and resources that allow for the evaluation of the constant information that people receive.
-That’s a Claim and the IHC project are a very important part of this goal and we are very proud to be part of this initiative.”
+Our Chairman, Dr Gabriel Rada, explains that “in order to protect and strengthen the health of the population, it is essential to encourage the development of critical thinking among people, to promote the questioning based on evidence and resources that allow for the evaluation of the information that people are being bombarded with every day.
+That’s a Claim and the IHC project are a very important part of this goal and we are very proud to be part of this initiative”.

-Our team worked according to the project proposed for this tool by IHC, where different experts made the design of the information and resources that the platform delivers.
-Today, this project becomes a tremendously useful resource, not only for children but for all who can assess on their own the reliability of health claims (and other subjects), as well as the trustworthiness and quality of the evidence according to the different Key Concepts designed for that.
+Our team worked according to the project proposed for this tool by IHC, where different experts designed the information and resources that the platform delivers.
+Today, this project becomes a tremendously useful resource, not only for children but for all who want to assess on their own the reliability of health claims (and other subjects), as well as the trustworthiness and quality of the evidence according to the different Key Concepts designed for that.